kubeshop/testkube-docs/docs/articles/remote-workflow-execution.md

 # Remote Workflow Execution

-In a complex Testkube installation it might be desired to schedule and synchronize the execution of Workflows across multiple Environments.
-Let's look at how the Testkube CLI can be used to achieve this.
+In a complex Testkube installation it might be desirable to schedule and synchronize the execution of Workflows across multiple Environments.
+Let's look at how Test Workflows can use the Testkube CLI to achieve this.

 ## Using the CLI to trigger remote Workflows